Kotter's 8 step change model that actually works

 — Heraclitus, Greek philosopher

-5. Empower others to act on the vision – Remove obstacles to change.
-Change systems or structures that seriously undermine the vision.
-Encourage risk-taking and nontraditional ideas, activities, and actions.
+5. Empower others to act on the vision - Remove the obstacles.
+Change the systems that contradict the vision.
+Encourage risk-taking.
+If someone tries something new and it doesn’t work, don’t punish them for it.

-7. Consolidate improvements and produce more change – Use increased credibility to change systems, structures, and policies that don’t fit the vision.
-Hire, promote, and develop employees who can implement the vision.
-Reinvigorate the process with new projects, themes, and change agents.
+7. Consolidate improvements and produce more change - Use the credibility from those wins to change systems, structures, and policies that don’t fit.
+Hire people who can implement the vision.
+Don’t let up.

-3. Select Few + Diverse Many: A core guiding coalition is needed, but a broader “volunteer army” must be engaged to scale and sustain change.
+Select Few + Diverse Many: A core coalition is essential, but you also need a broader volunteer army to scale change.

 Fact